Proportional fonts in Emacs

 Programming

-We face the problem that programmers very often take advantage of monospace fonts to align code, typically by padding code with extra spaces (or tabs).
+The main problem that we face is that programmers very often take advantage of monospace fonts to align code, typically by padding code with extra spaces (or tabs).
 There are two classes of alignments: alignment relative to the start of the line (widely known as indentation), and what will call tabular alignment.

 Indentation